jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-greenwich.md

+# University of Greenwich Statement on Scholarly Communication

 The University of Greenwich is committed to expanding the total proportion of our research and scholarship outputs, and their underlying research data, that are published in open access (OA) forms.

 The university is committed to enabling its active researchers to share the results of research through a range of open means in order to maximize research impact within the academic research community and across society more broadly.
 The university also supports the use of research identifiers for all researchers, such as ORCID; it is currently mandatory for anyone on a research career pathway to obtain and use their ORCID.